Cybersecurity

 Reading is a noted key to success for many titans of industry who state that they read up to three hours a day to keep up on the latest buzz in their industries.
 This is true for cybersecurity, also, because it changes so rapidly and so often that you can quickly fall behind.

-Build a list of cybersecurity resources that you trust—these can be thought leader’s social accounts, news publications, blogs from security providers, or official releases from government agencies (ex.
-CISA)—and check them every day, reading their articles, absorbing information, and putting it into practice during your workday.
+Build a list of cybersecurity resources that you trust—these can be thought leaders’ social accounts, news publications, blogs from security providers, or official releases from government agencies (ex.
+CISA)—and check them regularly, read their articles, absorb the information, and do your best to put it into practice during your workday.

 These resources should bring you up to speed on the latest technologies, software, attack trends, large breaches, and new vulnerabilities; key information to use when improving your cybersecurity posture.